LohiSoftsro/imageGeneratorDalleMCP/README.md

 - `.env`: Environment variables
 - `package.json`: Project dependencies and scripts

-### Adding New Features
+### Adding New MCP Tools

-To add new image operations or features:
+To add new tools to the MCP server:

-1. Add new functions to `imageUtils.js`
+1. Add the tool definition to the `mcpTools` array in `index.js`
-2. Create new endpoints in `index.js`
-3. Update the web interface if needed

-## Troubleshooting

-- Make sure your OpenAI API key is valid
-- Check server logs for error messages
-- Verify the server is running and accessible on the specified port
-- If image optimization fails, ensure the sharp library is properly installed
+2. Create a handler function for the tool
+3. Add the tool routing in the `app.post('/mcp/tools')` endpoint

 ## License